canbooo/experiment-design/docs/source/index.rst

   :target: https://doi.org/10.5281/zenodo.14635604

-experiment-design allows anyone to easily create and extend randomized experiment designs.
-Currently, it supports creating designs using
+Easily create and extend `randomized experiment <https://en.wikipedia.org/wiki/Latin_hypercube_sampling>`_ designs with the :code:`experiment-design` library.
+Currently, it supports the creation of experiment designs using

 - Random sampling
 - `Latin hypercube sampling <orthogonal_sampling.html#latin-hypercube-sampling>`_
 - `Orthogonal sampling <orthogonal_sampling.html#orthogonal-sampling>`_

-Experiment variables can be discrete and continuous as well as correlated. `experiment-design` can handle all of these cases and seeks to provide a space-filling design of experiments with a small correlation error.
+Experiment variables can be discrete and continuous as well as correlated. `experiment-design` supports all these cases and aims to provide a space-filling designs with minimal correlation error.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Documentation Contents:

    quickstart
    orthogonal_sampling
    api_reference
    citing
+   contribution